pzhao12test5/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

 // Each configuration is set to the default value jsonSchema2Pojo {

-  // Whether to allow 'additional' properties to be supported in classes by adding a map to
-  // hold these.
-This is true by default, meaning that the schema rule 'additionalProperties'
-  // controls whether the map is added.
-Set this to false to globabally disable additional properties. includeAdditionalProperties = false

   // Whether to generate builder-style methods of the form withXxx(value) (that return this),
   // alongside the standard, void-return setters. generateBuilders = false